shwestrick/smlfmt/README.md

 `-max-width <int>` (default 80) controls pretty-printing.
 This is the desired maximum number of columns in each line.
+Note that it is not always possible to ensure that the output is within the max width.
+(For example, deeply nested `let...in...end` expressions will always indent further, and long comments/strings are not broken up.)

 `-indent-width <int>` (default 2) is the desired number of spaces used in the formatted output.